yan-cheng-1113/yan-cheng-1113-github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
 I am Yancheng Zhu, an undergrad majoring in CS and Math at [UW-Madison](https://www.wisc.edu/).
+Currently, I'm investigating how to design a truthful mechanism that can reduce the effects of misinformation from social media, under the guidance of [Prof. Jerry Zhu](https://pages.cs.wisc.edu/~jerryzhu/) and [Dr.Young Wu](https://pages.cs.wisc.edu/~yw/).
+I implemented programs which generate best-response sequences of agents in different game settings.